Brandon Lowe Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.57 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.57).

-- The Rockies give up the third-most home runs in baseball (178 total, 1.4 per game).
+- Rockies pitchers combine to surrender 180 total home runs at a clip of 1.4 per game (third-most in baseball).

-- The Rockies will send Gomber (9-9) out to make his 26th start of the season as he tries for his 10th win.
-He is 9-9 with a 5.52 ERA and 82 strikeouts through 130 1/3 innings pitched.
+- The Rockies are sending Lambert (3-4) to make his eighth start of the season.
+He is 3-4 with a 5.02 ERA and 56 strikeouts through 66 1/3 innings pitched.

-- In his last appearance on Wednesday, Aug.
-16, the left-hander threw 5 1/3 innings against the Arizona Diamondbacks, giving up six earned runs while surrendering seven hits.
+- In his most recent appearance on Saturday against the Chicago White Sox, the righty went seven innings, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.